CashScript/cashscript/website/docs/language/contracts.md

 ```

 ## Functions
 The main construct in a CashScript contract is the function.
 A contract can contain one or multiple functions that can be executed to trigger transactions that spend money from the contract.
 In the basics the result of a function is just a yes or no answer to the question 'Can money be sent out of this contract?'.
 But by using a technique called covenants, it is possible to specify other conditions, like restricting *where* money can be sent.
-To read more abour this technique, refer to the [CashScript Covenants Guide](/docs/guides/covenants).
+To read more about this technique, refer to the [CashScript Covenants Guide](/docs/guides/covenants).

 #### Example
 ```solidity